matthew-dailey/matthew-dailey.github.io/_posts/2016-10-10-interview-reading-material.markdown

 Section 9 - Ask yourself questions about your interview process
 * Nothing to add here, just ask yourself the questions in this section

-# Moishe Lettvin - What I learned doing 250 interviews at Google

-Moishe Lettvin used to interview for Google, and at the time of [the video](https://www.youtube.com/watch?v=r8RxkpUvxK0), interviewed for Etsy.
-His perspective is mostly created from the Google way of doing interviews, but he does mention at the end that "Is this the best way?
-Probably not."
-One of his main points is that interviewing is about finding signal vs. noise; determining if a candidate will be productive at your company, fun to work with, and able to both learn and teach others on the team.
-He admits doing that is hard work, and likens interviewing to literary criticism rather than statistics; lots of subjectivity.

-So how can someone raise the level of the signal?
-* Transparency - give candidates as much information about the interview process as possible
-* Team effort - multiple people help round out the interview
-* Be prepared - organizations should teach their interviewers how to perform the interviews

-The other quote from this video that I love is that there is "no reason to have an air of mystery in the interview process."
-He says that there is no advantage in keeping secrets about the interview process.
-By being open, it allows you to let candidates know that you're trying to allow them to show you their skills.

 # Example - Slack's engineering walkthrough